m-check1B/language_tutor/DEPLOYMENT.md

   To restore from a backup:

   ```
-  cat backup.sql | docker-compose exec -T db psql -U postgres language_tutor
+  cat backup.sql | docker-compose exec -T db psql -U your_db_user language_tutor
   ```

 ## Troubleshooting

-- If you encounter issues with the WebSocket connection, ensure that your server's firewall allows WebSocket traffic (usually on port 80 or 443).
+- If you encounter issues with the WebSocket connection, ensure that your Nginx configuration is correctly set up to proxy WebSocket connections.
 - If the frontend is not updating after deployment, you may need to clear the browser cache or perform a hard refresh.
 - For any persistent issues, check the logs of the relevant service using the `docker-compose logs` command mentioned above.
-- If the production tests fail, review the error messages carefully.
-They should provide information about which part of the application is not functioning as expected.

 Remember to regularly update your dependencies and apply security patches to keep your deployment secure.

+## Note on Internal VM Setup

+This application is designed to run on an internal VM behind an Nginx server.
+The frontend runs on port 3000, and the backend runs on port 8000.
+This setup should be considered when performing tests, maintenance, or troubleshooting.
+Ensure that your firewall settings allow traffic on these ports between the Nginx server and the internal VM.